Rocky-Mountain-Mutual-Aid-Network/rmman.org/README.md

 * Make sure you use the published url and not the document's edit url with the `url` attribute!
 * If the document content doesn't load an iframe, it will be put in it's place, this might cause issues if you have other content in the `<body>`

+# Calendars

+We use [Full Calendar](https://fullcalendar.io/) to import and display our Google Calendar feeds.
+If you would like to add a calendar this can be done by appending the `eventSources` within the `/assets/js/script-calendar.js` file.

+Adding a Google Calendar requires you make that calendar public and find it's "Calendar Address".
+[Check out Full Calendar's docs for more details on how to do this](https://fullcalendar.io/docs/google-calendar).

+You must add `calendar: true` to the front matters of the page you wish to display it on.